- Step 1: Install Coveo for ServiceNow

 When upgrading to a newer version of the application, follow the procedure and apply any skipped changes by clicking View Logs after the upgrade completes (see ServiceNow documentation).

-- In System Applications > All Available Applications > All, locate the AI-Powered Search & Recommendations by Coveo downloaded application and click Install.
+Locate the AI-Powered Search & Recommendations by Coveo downloaded application, and then click Install.

-- Wait for the installation process to finish, then close the installation modal and reload the page.
+Once the installation completes, close the installation modal and reload the page.

 You should be redirected to the UI of your ServiceNow instance, and the Coveo > Configure page should now state that Coveo for ServiceNow is linked to your organization.